GiuliaFContardi/GAN_DataAugmentation_on_NIDS_algorithms/README.md

 # FL_IDS-GAN
-Trying to study IDS-GAN in FL contest
+Trying to study IDS-GAN in FL context

+Just my master dissertation on NIDS based on GAN in Federated Learning context...maybe...